Back

 Step 3: Configure Currency Settings

-• Set up all required currencies in your accounting system
+• Set up all required currencies in your accounting system.

-• Configure exchange rate sources and update frequencies
+• Configure exchange rate sources and update frequencies.

-• Establish your functional and presentation currencies
+• Establish your functional and presentation currencies.

-• Set up currency-specific account structures
+• Set up currency-specific account structures.

 Step 4: Data Migration

-• Export existing financial data from current systems
+• Export existing financial data from current systems.

-• Convert historical data to appropriate currency formats
+• Convert historical data to appropriate currency formats.

-• Import data into new multi-currency system
+• Import data into the new multi-currency system.

-• Verify data accuracy and completeness
+• Verify data accuracy and completeness.

 Phase 3: Implementation and Testing (Week 5-6)